Magform/articleAnalyzer/src/site/markdown/implementation.md

 - the @see option, which allow to redirect to another constructor or method used in the current constructor or method
 - the @throws option, which allow to specify which exception may be thrown during the execution of the constructor or the method

+In order to deploy the [Javadoc](https://www.oracle.com/it/technical-resources/articles/java/javadoc-tool.html) documentation, in the file pom.xml there is the need to specify, on the plugins side, the plugin composed of these attributes:

+- groupId: org.apache.maven.plugins
+- artifactId: maven-javadoc-plugin
+- version: 3.5.0
+- configuration
+    - show: private, which displays all the private attributes and methods of the classes

 After all the [Javadoc](https://www.oracle.com/it/technical-resources/articles/java/javadoc-tool.html) comments are written, it is possible to create a graphic documentation of the classes which faithfully reproduces a typical Java API documentation.
 To create it, run on the command line:

 `mvn javadoc:javadoc`